awalcutt/wa-leg-mcp/README.md

 ### Core Tools
 - `getBillInfo` - Retrieve detailed information about specific bills
-- `searchBills` - Search for bills by status, date range, or type
+- `searchBills` - Search for bills using keywords and optional filtering
+- `getBillsByYear` - Retrieve all bills from a specific year with filtering options
 - `getCommitteeMeetings` - Get committee meeting schedules and agendas
 - `findLegislator` - Find legislators by district or lookup sponsors
 - `getBillStatus` - Get current status and history of a bill